-Sufjan Stevens is probably one of the major singer/songwriters of the 21st century so far, and lyrically there is a massive breadth to his writing.
+Sufjan Stevens is one of the major singer/songwriters of the 21st century so far, and lyrically there is a massive breadth to his writing.
 I’ve had this album for nearly 20 years and yet I feel I have barely scratched the surface of it; I invariably focus on the instruments and the tunes and miss out on the lyrics which are easily overlooked.
-But some you can’t ignore:
+But some you can’t ignore; this about a friend who died:

 On the floor at the great divide